 The first phase of the program, the Project Management Core, is taught as an integrated body of topics rather than a series of courses.
 Students are formed into a cohort class and assigned to a team within the class.
 The curriculum provides comprehensive training in project and program management, combining technical aspects and critical human skills.
 Students are required to integrate work projects with classroom learning.
 The Project Management Core is completed in 12 months both on campus and online, and students earn a Graduate Certificate in Project Management.

-After completing the Project Management Core, students complete an additional 18 semester credit hours, including the international study tour, and earn a Master of Science in Management and Administrative Sciences.
+After completing the Project Management Core, students complete an additional 18 semester credit hours, including the international study tour, and earn a Master of Science in Management Science.
 Those seeking an Master of Business Administration must waive the Master of Science and complete an additional 14 semester credit hours.
 UT Dallas begins a new on campus Project Management Core Program annually in September and online in February.

 Graduate Certificate in Project Management